deepan83/ember-instance-scope-demo/README.md

 # ember-instance-scope

-A mixin that allows definition of instance specific properties within extend (which adds to the prototype by default) through a custom instanceScope property
+Contains a mixin that allows definition of instance specific properties within extend (which adds to the prototype by default) through a custom instanceScope property

 Useful for properties that wouldnt be passed to the component instances in the template directly but may still need to be instance specific.